 Alternatively, refer to the notes on your mobile device, using the PowerPoint app.

 Model the academic integrity you’d like learners to have.
+Add a References slide at the end of your presentation with references for images, videos and texts used.

 - Use images from the Library or open sources.